 University, Powers developed a unique, in-depth knowledge and understanding of the very specific movements that make this sport special.

-Powers began teaching volleyball in his freshman year at Ball State when being asked to teach a college volleyball class in 1971.
+Powers began teaching volleyball in his freshman year at Ball State when being asked to teach a "power volleyball" class in late 1971.

 In his one-of-a-kind style, Coach Powers trains the body and the mind and creates an intense, fast-paced and fun learning environment for anyone ready to understand how good they can really be...with the right training.

-In the fall of 1971, "Powers" saw his first glimpse of Division 1 Politics in baseball at Ball State University and decided, "What the heck."
-"I have a tuition scholarship for academics, don't have to play ball for it, and want to do something at Ball State other than go to class.
+In the fall of 1971, "Powers" saw his first glimpse of Division I politics in baseball at Ball State University and decided, "What the heck."
+"I have a tuition scholarship for academics, don't have to play ball for it, and want to do something at Ball State other than going to class.

-When Dr. Shondell asked Dick Powers in their first meeting if he knew how to play volleyball and had he ever played, "Powers" answered, "No."
+When Dr. Shondell asked Dick Powers in this first meeting if he knew how to play volleyball and had he ever played, "Powers" answered, "No."

-There were also countless hours of additional practice time spent by Powers trying to learn this new and challenging sport.
+There were also many hours of additional practice time spent by Powers trying to learn this new and challenging sport.

 Within the first month of the P. E. class, Instructor Freeman made Powers a deal that - if "Powers" would teach the class, Instructor Freeman would give "Powers" an "A" in the class.

-"Powers" got the "A," went on to learn a lot about teaching, learning, art, music, math, nutrition, physiology, language arts, volleyball, confidence, and success during his following years at Ball State and even got to study Open Education in England during his junior year.
+"Powers" got the "A,"and during the next four years, he went on to learn a lot about performance, teaching, learning, art, music, math, nutrition, physiology, language arts, volleyball, confidence, and success.
+Powers even got to study Open Education in England during his junior year.